 When Will 2024 CMS Changes be Implemented and How Can Your Organization be Prepared?

-Per the CMS, beginning in January 2024 the new model will be phased in over the next three years given the scale at which the rules will be changing.
+Per the CMS, changes will be phased in starting retrospectively with the calendar year 2023 and will be phased in over three years given the scale at which the rules will be changing.
+These changes will be fully implemented in 2025.
 Clinical Documentation Specialists should not wait to begin preparing for the implementation of the upcoming changes.
 A robust internal continuing education program within your facility can help to prepare your staff for major upcoming federal rule changes.

 For more in-depth guidance on how these changes may affect your business or strategies to implement these changes, reach out to Harmony Healthcare today.